BuddyCount/.github/profile/README.md

 Start using BuddyCount in 3 easy steps

 1. Download the app.
-2. Create a new trip and add your friends.
+2. Create a new Bud and add your friends.
 3. Add the expenses you've paid for.
 You're done!

 ## Why BuddyCount over other alternatives?